LasseKrarup/TheHideout/content/pages/about/contact/index.md

 ---
 welcome:
   title: Get in touch
-  content: Looking Forward to Hearing From You
+  content: Looking forward to hearing from you
   image: null
 ---